-FDA pregnancy category C. It is not known if clonidine is harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether clonidine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Clonidine can pass into breast milk and may harm a nursing baby.
 Do not take this medication without telling your doctor if you are breast-feeding a baby.

 Do not give Kapvay to a child younger than 6 years old.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.